-The table below shows the dollars invested in state IT operations at participating agencies for FY 2013.
+The table below shows the dollars invested in the support of IT operations for the state as reported for FY 2013.
 It also provides related data to identify an increase or decrease from the preceding year.

 Dollars Invested in IT Operations